 There are few self-driving car company that are public; and Telsa (which is currently overpriced) is the closest competitor to Waymo.

-Other companies to consider are General Motors, Uber and Aptiv.
+Other companies to consider are General Motors, TuSimple and Aptiv.

 Investing in self-driving car companies like Waymo as an average investor is currently difficult as most of them are private companies.
 However, if you have a large pocket, you can buy shares of private self-driving car companies.